maxyar12/insight-challenge/README.md

  # (NOTE that in python 2 the queue module is called Queue so if you are running my code with python 2.x you need to
     change the import statement from import queue -> import Queue)

+ # If the JSON log_input file is corrupted in the following ways my program can still work
+               - any lines of invalid json is skipped
+               - valid json without required fields such as 'event_type' is also skipped

+    However, my program will break if the json values are incorrect types in the log file.
+For example, something like "amount":"5g0dk" which cannot be converted to a number will break my program.
+I chose not to implement exception handling due to time constraints, but I could easily handle this issue if needed.
 ---------------------------------------------------------------------------------------------------------------------

 RUN INSTRUCTIONS